5.16 Harm to Animals and Possible Implications for Children (IA Issues)

 If a child exhibits extreme aggressive or sexualised behaviour toward animals this may in some cases be associated with later abuse of other children or Adults at Risk unless the behaviour is recognised and treated.

 From these and other studies it appears that animal abuse can be a part of a constellation of family violence, which can include child abuse and domestic violence.
 However, this does not imply that children who are cruel to animals necessarily go on to be violent adults and adults who harm animals are not necessarily also violent to their partners and/or children.
 Investigation and/or assessment are key to determining whether there are any links between these factors and the possible risks to the safety and welfare of children, adults and animals.

 Police enquire as to any history of pet abuse at attendance of every Domestic Incident as part of the DASHH Risk Assessment process.

-Professionals who have concerns that abuse is happening to children should refer such concerns to the Multi-Agency Safeguarding Hub (MASH) or Police where there are concerns of immediate harm.
+Professionals who have concerns that abuse is happening to children should contact the Children’s Advice and Duty Services (CADS) depending on the level of harm or Police where there are concerns of immediate harm.
 Failure to do so may put a child at risk.

-The MASH will carry out checks to determine if the child is known to local agencies or if the child is subject to a Child Protection Plan.
+The Consultant Social Worker in CADS will process the information in the MASH who will carry out checks to determine if the child is known to local agencies or if the child is subject to a Child Protection Plan.